 "Yet another study found that consuming caffeine prior to exercise negated the diuretic effect of caffeine as compared to consuming caffeine and then resting," Caffeine Informer writes.

 But Caffeine Informer cited another study that considered energy-drink consumption and how caffeine vs. taurine affected hydration.
-The study found that the subjects that drank caffeinated energy drink peed a lot more than the group that got just taurine in the drinks.
+The study found that the subjects who drank caffeinated energy drink urinated a lot more than the group that got just taurine in the drinks.
 They were already dehydrated, too.

 "Therefore, based on the research, caffeine is a diuretic but not a very efficient one since there are several factors that determine how well it actually works in this capacity," the article states.